What Do You Mean by an Interpreter?

 To understand any language, you need a good vocab and a dictionary.
 However, to translate and or interpret the same needs a good knowledge, and understanding of not only the language but also the culture of the people.
 Culture makes a huge difference in the way of speaking.

-The way people speak and communicate differs according to the culture.
-Moreover, this also helps in making culture specific references into other languages via analogues or statement.
-Thus, for an accurate understanding one needs to have a good knowledge of the culture also.
+The way people speak and communicate differs according to culture.
+Moreover, this also helps in making culture-specific references into other languages via analogs or statement.
+Thus, for an accurate understanding, one needs to have a good knowledge of the culture also.